sourcebroker/deployer-bulk-tasks/README.rst

  we do not need all commands to be available as deployer tasks.
 Example "/.*database:.*/".

 **command_fallback**
- A string that contains all commands that you want to be deployer tasks.
-This is a fallback which is used ONLY when binary will fail to return list of commands (return exit different than 0).

-**command_required**
- A string that contains all commands that you want to be deployer tasks.
-This is a fallback which is used ALWAYS even if binary will return list of commands.
-They are merged with commands returned by binary.
+ A string that contains commands that you want to be deployer tasks and that are added independent of what will be returned from cli binary.

 Commands usage
 --------------